Military Retirement COLA 2026: What You Need to Know

-The Consumer Price Index (CPI) set a 2.5 percent cost-of-living adjustment for military retirees in 2025.
+Congress has set a 2.8 percent cost-of-living adjustment for military retirees in 2026.
 It’s slightly less than the 3.2 percent increase in 2024 and notably less than 2023’s 8.7 percent adjustment, which was the third highest in the past 50 years.
-2025’s COLA does, however, closely align with the 20-year average of 2.6 percent.
+The smaller increases of the last couple of years are a reflection of the fact that, even though prices remain high, the rate of inflation, as measured by the Consumer Price Index (CPI), has slowed.

 What is the military retiree COLA?